-We work with Local Authorities to ensure that relevant reviews are carried out as required by regulation and best practice.
+We work with Local Authorities to ensure that relevant reviews, including the annual review, are carried out as required by regulation and best practice.
 The school will make reasonable adjustments to meet the needs of children with EHCPs.
-Any additional services which are needed to meet the requirements of the EHCP or additionalservices such as dyslexic tuition will be subject to a charge.
+Any additional services which are needed to meet the requirements of the EHCP or additional services such as dyslexic tuition will be subject to a charge.
 This will be either directly to the parents or the Local Authority if they are responsible for the fees and our school is named in the EHCP.